The postdelivery (postpartum) period is the 6 weeks after delivery of a baby, when the mother's body returns to its prepregnancy state.

 Minimizing bleeding is the first priority.
 After delivery of the placenta (afterbirth), a nurse may periodically massage the mother's abdomen to help the uterus contract and remain contracted, thus preventing excessive bleeding.
 If needed, oxytocin is given to stimulate contraction of the uterus.
 The drug is injected into a muscle or given intravenously as a continuous infusion until the uterus is contracted.

 Urine production often increases greatly, but temporarily, after delivery.
 Because bladder sensation may be decreased after delivery, hospital staff members encourage a new mother to try to urinate regularly, at least every 4 hours.
 Doing so avoids overfilling the bladder and helps prevent bladder infections.
 Staff members may gently press on the mother's abdomen to check the bladder and determine whether it is being emptied.
-Occasionally, if the new mother cannot urinate on her own, a catheter must be inserted into the bladder to empty the urine.
-Hospital staff members try to avoid using a catheter, which increases the risk of bladder and kidney infections.
+Occasionally, if the new mother cannot urinate on her own, a catheter must be inserted temporarily into the bladder to empty the urine.
+Hospital staff members try to avoid using an indwelling catheter (a catheter that is left in the bladder for a period of time).
+This type of catheter increases the risk of bladder and kidney infections.

 A new mother can have a regular diet as soon as she wants it, sometimes shortly after delivery.
 She should get up and walk as soon as possible.

 Before the mother leaves the hospital, she is given the German measles (rubella) vaccine if she has never had rubella or never been given this vaccine.
-If the mother has never received the tetanus, diphtheria, and pertussis (Tdap) vaccine and her last tetanus booster was at least 2 years ago, she should be given a Tdap vaccine before she is discharged.
+If the mother has never received the tetanus, diphtheria, and pertussis (Tdap) vaccine, she should be given a Tdap vaccine before she is discharged.

 If a new mother has Rh-negative blood and the baby has Rh-positive blood, she is usually given Rh0(D) immune globulin within 3 days of delivery.
 This drug masks any of the baby's red blood cells that may have passed to the mother so that they do not trigger the production of antibodies by the mother.
-Such antibodies may endanger subsequent pregnancies (see Complications of Pregnancy: Rh Incompatibility).
+Such antibodies may endanger subsequent pregnancies (see see Rh Incompatibility).

 Before a new mother leaves the hospital, she is examined.
 If mother and baby are healthy, they commonly leave the hospital within 24 to 48 hours after vaginal delivery and within 96 hours after a cesarean delivery.
 Sometimes discharge is even earlier than 24 hours if no general anesthetic was used and no problems occurred.